paulchernoch/shy/src/service/README.md

 }
 ```

-3. Evaluate an expression with a context, also return debugging information:
+3. Evaluate an expression with a context, request the updated context in the response, and also log debugging information:

   - JSON Request Body: